tkerby/flipperzero-firmware-wPlugins/documentation/SubGHzSupportedSystems.md

 ## KeeLoq Rolling Code Supported Manufacturers list

 KeeLoq is a rolling code encryption system used by many garage door openers and gate systems.
-The following manufacturers have KeeLoq support in Unleashed firmware:
+The following manufacturers have KeeLoq support in RM Firmware (thanks to Unleashed):

 *Default value for encryption type "learning" is `simple` and `10bits` for serial part in Hop*